SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Using Ingress to access event broker services

-The `LoadBalancer` or `NodePort` service types can expose all services from one PubSub+ broker.
-[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) can be used to provide efficient external access to specific PubSub+ services, potentially from multiple brokers.
+The `LoadBalancer` or `NodePort` service types can be used to expose all services from one PubSub+ broker.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) may be used to enable efficient external access from a single external IP address to specific PubSub+ services, potentially provided by multiple brokers.

-The following table provides an overview of how external access can be configured for PubSub+ services via Ingress.
+The following table gives an overview of how external access can be configured for PubSub+ services via Ingress.

 | PubSub+ service / protocol, configuration and requirements | HTTP, no TLS | HTTPS with TLS terminate at ingress | HTTPS with TLS re-encrypt at ingress | General TCP over TLS with passthrough to broker |
 | -- | -- | -- | -- | -- |